 Have you ever wondered why a blade costs more than a razor?
 This is the razor and blade revenue model in action.
 When a company makes its customers loyal to a product.
 Then that same companies might leverage on that product to sell related "accessories" for a premium price.

 Companies like Apple, for instance, use an inverse razor and blade business model.
-In fact, Apple has created platforms like the App Store and iTunes, which sell app and songs, movies or tv series at a convenient price.
+Apple has created platforms like the App Store and iTunes, which sell app and songs, movies or tv series at a convenient price.
 While Apple charges premium prices on its devices (iPhone, iPad, and Mac).

 The logic is the same, but inverted.
-As consumers are locked in Apple ecosystem, they feel compelled to buy Apple products at a premium price and with very low price elasticity.
+As consumers are locked in the Apple ecosystem, they feel compelled to buy Apple products at a premium price and with very low price elasticity.

 Cash conversion cycle or cash machine business model